 For 37 years, Buffalo Bills games - preseason included – were Van Miller time.

-But tonight the legendary radio voice of the Buffalo Bills will be sitting in front of his television in his Town of Tonawanda home like most fans to watch the team play its first preseason game against the New York Giants on NBC.
+But Sunday night the legendary radio voice of the Buffalo Bills will be sitting in front of his television in his Town of Tonawanda home like most fans to watch the team play its first preseason game against the New York Giants on NBC.

 An interview with Miller was my final stop in a sports director retirement tour that started with Channel 7’s Rick Azar and continued with my new best friend, Channel 2’s Ed Kilgore.